sethvance26/Workout-Tracker/README.md

 - [Heroku-Link](#Heroku-Link)

 ## Description
-Workout Tracker is a application where users can track their workouts, and create new workouts as well.
+Workout Tracker is an application where users can track their workouts, and create new workouts as well.
 Users can log multiple exercises in a workout they've done for that day with functionality for different types of exercises, different amounts of reps/sets, weight amounts, duration of the exercise, or distance traveled for cardio.
 Users can also view their dashboard, which shows their workout information graphed over time.
+Built with a MongoDB database, Node.js and Express server in Javascript.

 ## Contact
 [Email]-(sethvance26@gmail.com)